Being a good friend, and what it means for your finances

 It adds up!

 Start adding up the costs of these tabs, forcing yourself to track how much money you’ve put out.
 I bet it was more than you thought that it would be.
-This is exactly how these expenses add up, sneakily, one at a time until there are so many you’ve spent a mint when thinking you’ve only added a $10 bill “here and there”.
+This is exactly how these expenses add up, sneakily, one at a time until there are so many you’ve spent a mint when thinking you’ve only added $10 “here and there”.
 I’m guilty of avoiding thinking about these things too, but we need to force ourselves if we expect to stay financially stable.

 When to ask for the money back

-I’ve been thinking about how to handle these situations, and I think the best solution is this: only lend to people you’d feel comfortable asking to return the favor some day.
+I’ve been thinking about how to handle these situations, and I think the best solution is this: only lend to people you’d feel comfortable asking to return the favour some day.
 Even if you don’t necessarily need it, it’s a great way to keep the expenses balanced between the two of you – and it is absolutely still fair and right.
-People should be able to ask their friends for things, and your friends have proved themselves capable by asking you, so try lending to people (or picking up the tab for people) only when you can envision asking them to return the favor some time.
+People should be able to ask their friends for things, and your friends have proved themselves capable by asking you, so try lending to people (or picking up the tab for people) only when you can envision asking them to return the favour some time.

 Slowing down your friend spending

 You don’t have to turn into a miser.
 You can still pick up the tab.
 Just make sure that you aren’t the only one doing it, and that you aren’t doing it every night of the week.
-(For that matter, going out every night of the week will really add up over time).
+(For that matter, going out every night of the week will really add up over time too).